MiladArbabi/SynchroFlow/docs/task_tracker/MAIN.md

 **Next Phase**: Customer Intelligence (#806 Customers API) - Building on our solid foundation to deliver cross-entity analytics and customer resolution.

-**Key Achievement**: Orders API now serving 7 real orders from Shopify with proper database constraints and sync architecture."
+**Key Achievement**: Orders API now serving 7 real orders from Shopify with proper database constraints and sync architecture.